-How do I troubleshoot slow downloads from or uploads to Amazon S3?
+How do I troubleshoot slow or inconsistent speeds when downloading or uploading to Amazon S3?

-How can I troubleshoot slow downloads from or uploads to Amazon Simple Storage Service (Amazon S3)?
+How can I troubleshoot slow or inconsistent speeds when downloading or uploading to Amazon Simple Storage Service (Amazon S3)?
 When I download from or upload to Amazon S3 from a specific network or machine, my requests might get higher latency.
-How can I diagnose the high latency?
+How can I diagnose the high latency or inconsistent speeds?

 Check the following to identify and mitigate what might be contributing to slow or inconsistent speeds when downloading or uploading to Amazon S3:

 - The location of the client making requests